practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 We'll be using Racc to generate our parser.
 Racc is an LALR parser generator similar to YACC.
 YACC stands for "Yet Another Compiler Compiler", but this is the Ruby version, hence "Racc".
-Racc converts a grammar file (the ".y" file) in to a Ruby file that contains state transitions.
-These state transitions are interpreted by the Racc runtime.
+Racc converts a grammar file (the ".y" file) to a Ruby file that contains state transitions.
+These state transitions are interpreted by the Racc state machine (or runtime).
 The Racc runtime ships with Ruby, but the tool that converts the ".y" files to state tables does not.
 In order to install the converter, do `gem install racc`.

 We will write ".y" files, but users cannot run the ".y" files.
 First we convert them to runnable Ruby code, and ship the runnable Ruby code in our Gem.
 In